 Wall mounts are great, but they require a bit of lifting and demand that the bike become a visual highlight in the arrangement of any room.
 Racor’s Bike Lift brings the bike to the ceiling, up and out of the way of your regular interior movements.
 The lift uses two simple hooks that grab a bike (up to 50 pounds) by the handlebars and saddle, and works with a rope and pulley system that can elevate your ride up to 12 feet.
 Excess rope secures to a separate wall cleat.
 Despite the Bike Lift’s simple components, it offers a unique way to free up space inside (if you have it).

-Best Rack If Your Bike Is the Most Important Object In Your Life
+Best Rack If Your Bike Is the Most Important Thing in Your Life

 If you’re storing your bike inside, then you probably care very much about it.
 Cycling is your passion — declare it to the world!
 Or to your house guests, at the very least.
 The Bike Shelf is less a rack and more a furniture piece that makes a statement.
 It highlights the beauty of the bicycle as an object, placing it where you’d normally display a fancy OLED television or perhaps an antique sculpture.
 But just because the Bike Shelf comes with an inherent level of vanity, that doesn’t mean it isn’t also practical, too.
 The solid oak shelf is built with a rack for hanging your cycling kit, three modular drawers for storing accessories and tools, and various hanging points that can be used for your helmet, a backpack, headphones and more.